 11. How your data is being used

-We will provide a full list of who is using UK LLC data, who they are employed by, what purpose they have, which data they are using and what the outcomes of their research investigations are.
-We are developing a page on our website to show this, but in the meantime you can request this by emailing firstname.lastname@example.org.
+We provide a full list of who is using UK LLC data, who they are employed by, what purpose they have, which data they are using and what the outcomes of their research investigations are.
+This is available on our Data Use Register (https://ukllc.ac.uk/data-use-register/) .
+You can also request this by emailing firstname.lastname@example.org.

 It applies to information we collect when you:

 - Complete a data access agreement, data transfer agreement, material transfer agreement, confidentiality agreement or data user responsibilities agreement (researchers)

 It also applies to the way we handle, process and store your information in:

 - Providing research data for use in scientific research

 12. How you can withdraw consent for us (UK LLC) to hold your data

 You need to contact your study to let them know you wish to withdraw consent for the UK LLC to hold your data.
 Your study will then notify the UK LLC with this information and your data will be withdrawn from all future use by the UK LLC.
 Your study is responsible for your consent preferences.

 The UK LLC aims to meet the highest standards when collecting and using personal information.
 We encourage people to tell us if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving the way we handle your personal details.